Contributed by Anna Thiele

 - Take initiative and regain integrity for the work you do.
 For yourself, but also for the genuine hard-working people you hire.

 - Invest time in learning what makes your employees feel valued.
-A common theme is that workers want to work as hard as needed, and to feel valued and respected for their contributions.
+A common theme is that workers want to work as hard as needed and to feel valued and respected for their contributions.
+Also, whenever they put in extra effort, try to appreciate it and give them some awards or gifts; you can choose among Successories’ products, it will be an excellent choice for your employees.

 From the results, we gathered that over 50% of respondents know the values of their company and yet still choose to stay in their job, even if the environment is hostile.
 It leads me to wonder what makes employees leave or stay and what bosses can do to alleviate that tension and realign to their values and mission statements?

-If a company lives by their values, what is driving the wedge in creating a positive work culture?
+If a company lives by its values, what is driving the wedge in creating a positive work culture?
 How can a boss improve?

 Read on to learn more from employees’ perspectives.